Ride the Two Curves is a tool that can provide us with useful insights to successfully navigate disruptions

 In this step, we populate this second curve’s rise with how we will be doing things tomorrow.
 How will our businesses scale to make the most of the innovations and changes described in the previous step?

-– Distributed organization and decision making: the organization of the future will be less centralized, both geographically and in terms of decision making.
-Organizations will look more like networks than pyramidal hierarchies, and decisions will be made as close to the field as possible.
+– Distributed organization and decision-making: the organisation of the future will be less centralised, both geographically and in terms of decision-making.
+Organisations will look more like networks than pyramidal hierarchies, and decisions will be made as close to the field as possible.

 – Flexible working arrangements: we will be more flexible about where, when, and how we work.
 This is already happening, but it will be accelerated in the next few years.

 – (Fair) gig economic: online platforms allow consumers to get in touch directly with another person providing a service, bringing about the “uberization” of many industries.
-This brings the promise of a better service for consumers and the rise of entrepreneurship amongst those seeking to connect directly with consumers.
-The problem is that in many cases, these platforms have been used to exploit the gig workers.
+This brings the promise of a better service for consumers and the rise of entrepreneurship amongst those seeking to connect directly with their clients.
+The problem is that, in many cases, these platforms have been used to exploit gig workers.
 Will we be able to find a fairer way to do it?

 – Demand on some competencies: as more and more jobs requiring repetition, data analysis, etc., get automated, competencies like creativity, abstract thinking, emotional intelligence, and AI literacy will be more on-demand.
 The leader of the future will require new competencies to be successful in the new world.

 – Working Learners: the future worker will be a Working Learner.
-She will constantly be learning and will be paid for producing, of course, but also for learning new skills and knowledge.
+She will be paid for producing, of course, but also for learning new skills and knowledge.

 – Less work?
 This probably won’t happen in the next decade or two, but it is still worth considering.
 There is a question mark here, as nobody knows what will happen, but if the predictions of some economists and futurists about automation are correct, we are going towards a future with much less work available (many other thinkers think this is rubbish and new jobs will be created, as has always happened in the past).
 The jobs that will disappear are those routine and boring jobs nobody wakes up excited to go to, so this is not necessarily bad news, but it will require deep social, political, and economic reforms.